 Due to turmeric’s amazing health benefits, it has also fallen under the eagle eye of modern science.
 In 1997, two researchers went one step further.
 They actually attempted to patent turmeric itself as a proprietary medicine for healing wounds!

-The country of India was appalled by this attempt.
+The entire country of India was appalled by this attempt.
 And rightly so – patenting an herb that has been used for hundreds of health conditions over thousands of years – including wound treatment – flies in the face of reason, not to mention fair play.
 The USA patent claim was challenged by India’s Council of Scientific and Industrial Research (CSIR) and was eventually overturned.

 It was ruled that this patent attempt fell into the category of biopiracy.
 Merriam-Webster online defines biopiracy as: